 - Kosher salt and pepper to taste

-- Heat vegetable oil in a large stock or soup pot over medium high heat.
+- Heat vegetable oil in a large dutch oven over medium high heat.

-- Add water and bay leaves, raise temperature to medium high and let the pot come to a gentle boil.
-After it boils for about two minutes, lower temperature to medium low and cover with a lid.
-Let stew simmer for 2 hours then remove the lid.
+- Add worcestershire sauce and bay leaves, raise temperature to medium-high and let the pot come to a gentle simmer.
+After it comes to a simmer, lower the temperature to medium low and cover the pot with a lid.

-- At the 3 hour mark, check stew for seasoning and season with salt and pepper to taste.
-Remove bay leaves and serve the beef stew while hot.
+- Remove bay leaves and serve the beef stew while hot.